fast-aircraft-design/FAST-OAD/docs/documentation/usage.rst

         id: fastoad.loop.wing_area

 Components of the model can be modules, or sub-groups.
-They are defined as a sub-section of `model:`.
-Unlike "model", which is the root element, the name of sub-components can be defined freely by user.
+They are defined as a sub-section of :code:`model:`.
+Sub-sections and sub-components can be freely named by user.

 Here above are defined modules.
-A module is defined by its "id" key, but additional keys can be uses, depending on the defined module.
-See :ref:`get-module-list`.
+A module is defined by its :code:`id:` key, but additional keys can be used, depending on the options of the module.
+The list of available options of a module is available through the :code:`list_modules` sub-command (see :ref:`get-module-list`).

 Optimization settings
 =====================